Ghostface (Scream): Video games

 Ghostface, under the alias the "Ghost Face", appears as a killer in the asymmetrical multiplayer Survival horror game, Dead by Daylight, voiced by Filip Ivanovic.
 He was added via the Ghost Face DLC released on June 18, 2019.
 This version is Danny Johnson, also known by the pseudonym Jed Olsen, a narcissistic freelance newspaper journalist from the fictional town of Roseville, Florida, who covers the Ghostface murders by day and commits them by night.
-Johnson was created for the game because the developers were only able to acquire the license for the Scream mask, which is separate from the one for the character, as the films used a pre-existing mask.
+Johnson was created for the game because the developers were only able to acquire the license for the mask, which is separate from the one for the character, as the films used a pre-existing mask.
 Players can access different styles of the mask for Ghostface as well.

 Ghostface appears as a playable operator in Season Six of Call of Duty: Black Ops Cold War and Call of Duty: Warzone, voiced again by Roger L. Jackson.

 In April 2022, Ghostface was added in an update as a free playable skin for a limited time in the online multiplayer social deduction game Among Us.

-In July 2024, it was announced that Ghostface would appear as a playable character in Mortal Kombat 1 via the "Khaos Reigns" downloadable content, coming with Roger L. Jackson reprising his role.
+In July 2024, it was announced that Ghostface would appear as a playable character in Mortal Kombat 1 via the "Khaos Reigns" DLC, coming with Roger L. Jackson reprising his role.
 His inclusion has inspired numerous internet memes, with users humorously highlighting the improbability of Ghostface standing a real chance in a fight against the roster of Mortal Kombat characters and fellow guest fighters featured in the game and its predecessors.